AhmedAminIV/KodeKloud_Terraform/Level 1/11-alarm/description.md

 # Task: Create a CloudWatch Alarm using Terraform

+Task Details:
+Create a CloudWatch alarm named datacenter-alarm.
+The alarm should monitor CPU utilization of an EC2 instance.
+Trigger the alarm when CPU utilization exceeds 80%.
+Set the evaluation period to 5 minutes.
+Use a single evaluation period.

 This folder contains Terraform code to **Create a CloudWatch Alarm using Terraform**.

 ## Files